Delaram-M/multiprocess-matrix-multiplication/README.md

 # Multi-process Matrix Multiplication

-This program multiplies two specific 2*2 matrices using mpi4py.
+This program gets two 2*2 matrices as input, multiplies them using mpi4py, and outputs the result.

 # Instructions
 You first need to install MPI and mpi4py.